The Virgin Martini

 The Virgin Martini of Noah's childhood has come full circle for us.
 Nowadays, the lack of alcohol, digestive support, and the fact that there are only about 30 calories in it (primarily from the olives) has become more of an appeal.

 In case you're unfamiliar, a classic martini is a cocktail comprised entirely of alcohol, usually gin and a small splash of vermouth, shaken with ice and poured into one of those signature built-to-spill martini glasses with a skewer of olives or cocktail onions or a twist of lemon zest.
-Martinis are high-octane and have led to the coining of phrases like "Tee many martoonis."
+Martinis are a high-octane drink and have led to the coining of phrases like "Tee many martoonis."

 Mame may have had martinis instead of therapy in her day, but that day is done.
 For Thyroid Thrivers, a good therapy session, a warm Epsom salt bath, or a Virgin Martini are all much better options than consuming ethanol (yes, the same stuff that goes in our gas tanks) for anyone who wants to feel as well as possible for as long as possible.